This blog article was originally published on April 20, 2020, and has been updated. The last previous update was July 8, 2024.

 (b) – Toggle the List element on.

-After completing these steps, the list will update as the map is panned or zoomed.
-When you click a facility in the list, the feature will be highlighted on the map and its pop-up will open.
+After completing these steps, the list element will update as the map is panned or zoomed, showing facilities in the list that are visible in the map.
+When you choose a facility from the list, the map will pan to center the feature and flash.
+Click any feature to view its pop-up.

-Your dashboard now shows the series element above the list element, with the map element on the right.
+Your dashboard now shows three elements in an arbitrary arrangement.
 You can re-arrange the elements at any time.

 To arrange the elements, point to the upper left corner and click and hold the Drag item button.

-Drag the element over another to reveal the docking targets, then release on the desired placement.
+Drag the element over another to reveal the docking targets, then release the element on the desired placement.

 Hover over the space between dashboard elements and click and hold, dragging the vertical or horizontal bar to the desired size.
 Note that the size is relative and will change with the overall size of the dashboard.
 Save your work when finished.